WindEurope

 WindEurope is an association promoting the use of wind power in Europe.
 Based in Brussels it has over 600 members, which are active in over 50 countries, including manufacturers with a leading share of the world wind power market, component suppliers, research institutes, national wind and renewables associations, developers, contractors, electricity providers, finance companies, insurance companies, and consultants.

+Founded in 1982, WindEurope was called previously called EWEA, the European Wind Energy Association.

+WindEurope is the founder of the Global Wind Energy Council and remains a Board Member today.